 The 5 Most Common Types of Injuries in the Oil and Gas Industry

 The gas industry and oil industry are lucrative, dangerous fields of work.
-A difficult or dangerous field job site means a need for tough, specialized employees that should be highly valued for their unique labor skills; however, isn’t always the case.
+A difficult or dangerous field job site means a need for tough, specialized employees that should be highly valued for their unique labor skills; however, this isn’t always the case.

 1. Fire and Explosion Injuries on Oil Rigs

 Since oil rigs deal with flammable oil and materials like hydrogen sulfide gas, burn injuries resulting from fires and explosions are extremely common.